himanshugupta30062/Sahadhyayi/README.md

 This serves the `dist` directory with routing support so pages like `/book/123` or `/about` load correctly.
 If you use another HTTP server, ensure it falls back to `index.html` for unmatched routes.

+## Mobile & Offline Support

+Sahadhyayi works great on phones and tablets.
+A service worker caches key pages and any book PDFs you mark for offline use.
+Tap **Download for Offline** on a book card to save it locally.
+Remove it again from the same button.
+Cached books are stored in your browser and listed under `offlineBooks` in `localStorage`.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/c31baff7-46f5-4cb4-8fc1-fe1c52fc3fe0) and click on Share -> Publish.